alok-ahirrao/RecipeMaker-AI/README.md

 ## **License**

+## Copyright

+Copyright (c) 2025, Alok Ahirrao

-This project is licensed under the MIT License.
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
+You may use and modify this project for personal or educational purposes, but commercial use is prohibited without explicit permission.

+For more details, see the [LICENSE](./LICENSE) file or contact alokahirrao.ai@gmail.com .

 ---